lucabanetta/aiida-seigrowth/README.md

 python Pybamm_Use_Example.py
 ```

-* Download the examples folder, there is a subfolder named InputData with the necessary inputs and a script named launch.py
+* Download the examples folder, with a subfolder named InputData with the aforementioned input data and a script named launch.py

-* Proceed to run laucnh.py for the first demo:
+* Proceed to run launch.py for the first demo:
 ```
 cd examples
 verdi run launch.py